cansurmeli/cansurmeli.com/content/posts/15 - Reverting an APFS file system to another system.md

 	diskutil eraseDisk ExFat Transporter /dev/disk[ID]

 Oh, by the way, if you want to see other options, you can type `diskutil apfs`.
 Since, you know, if Apple hides something else.

-## Why Apple, Why?

-Yeah, but why?
-I mean, seriously Apple.
-Why have you done this?

-I get that APFS has a different structure and you had your reasons to build it but why not provide the same functionality in Disk Utility.
-As I mentioned above, I prefer working in Terminal but this easily causes confusion all around.
-I see no technical reason why Disk Utility can't do this.

 ## Resources